 You can delete apps you no longer want or use by pressing and holding on the app icon until it starts to jump around.
 Then tap on the x in the top right of the icon to delete it.

-Here's a guide to How to delete iPad apps.
+Here's a guide on how to delete iPad apps.

 Restart your iPad